Magnolia Market

-In 2016, its first full year of operation, Magnolia Market reported an estimated 1.9 million visitors.
+Magnolia Market reported an estimated 1.2 million visitors through November 2016.
+Attendance at the nearby Dr. Pepper Museum increased by more than 60% because of Magnolia Market's popularity.
 Special events are held regularly at the complex, including Spring at the Silos (March), Silobration (October), and Christmas at the Silos.
 Events include concerts, vendor booths, and other activities.

 In 2019, it was announced that Magnolia Market is undergoing a $10.4 million expansion.
 The expansion plans include adding new shops and public spaces to the two-block area anchored by the Silos.
-Attractions include a whiffle ball field, more shops, and gardens, as well as the relocation of the historic Waco Church to the 4.9-acre site.
+Attractions include a wiffle ball field, more shops, and gardens, as well as the relocation of the historic Waco Church to the 4.9-acre site.
 Magnolia Market Complex already draws an estimated 30,000 visitors per week.